Reduce Your Debt. Make one monthly payment, freeze interest, stop creditor calls

-- I have stable income, but not enough to make a debt in my debts and interest.
+- I have stable income, but not enough to make a dent in my debts and interest.

-- I have assets that I don’t want to let lose.
+- We have assets that we don’t want to let lose.

 - I want to stop interest from accumulating so I can pay down by debt.

-- I can pay my debts, but just need more time.
+- We can pay our debts, but just need more time.